 Frequency = number of impressions ÷ number of unique users

-Advantages of PPC
+7 Advantages of PPC

 For advertisers, search advertising offers two great advantages:

-The main advertising tools on social networks, such as Facebook Ads or Instagram Ads, offer pay per click options.
+The main advertising tools on social networks, such as Facebook Ads or Instagram Ads, offer pay-per-click options.

 These types of campaigns can be very effective if they are implemented well, but you have to be careful to avoid falling into intrusive advertising.
-It is also worth keeping in mind that CTRs are usually much smaller than in other types of ads, so a larger audience is required.
+It is also worth keeping in mind that CTRs are usually much lower than in other types of ads, so a larger audience is required.